Important Notice

-We now live in a time where questions abound — large, serious, consequential –A questions in most every area of life.
+We live in a time now in which questions abound — large, serious, consequential — questions in most every area of life.

 This morning my fraternity brother Mark Pearson, songwriter, musician and longtime member of The Brothers Four, shares one.